 RAM is short for Random Access Memory.
 RAM is volatile, meaning that when the power goes off, everything stored in RAM disappears.
 RAM is extremely fast; a typical stick of DDR4 RAM used in a modern PC can perform around 2,400,000,000 transfers each second, moving 64 bits of memory in each transfer.
 RAM is the highest-speed storage your computer uses.
 By comparison, a solid-state drive (a hard drive using a much-less-volatile form of memory called flash memory) is one or two orders of magnitude slower, while conventional hard drives (which store data on a physical disk and are relatively permanent) are another two orders of magnitude slower.
 Speaking very generally, the RAM in your computer is somewhere between 1000 and 10,000 times faster at moving data around than a hard drive.

 So why isn’t everything just made of RAM?
 Two reasons: cost, and persistence.
 As noted, RAM is volatile.
 When the power goes out, the data being held in RAM is gone too.
-Flash drives are relatively permament, but a flash solid-state drive (SSD) left powered off for a few years will start to lose data.
+Flash drives are relatively permanent, but a flash solid-state drive (SSD) left powered off for a few years will start to lose data.
 Hard drives, on the other hand, will keep their data for years and years, basically until the physical media fail, even if they never are powered up.
 The other reason is of course cost; RAM is significantly more expensive than flash memory, which is in turn more expensive than hard drive space.
 For this reason, hard drives and SSDs are used for long-term storage, while the much faster RAM is used as the working memory for the computer when it is actively processing things.
-(Want more information about SSDs?
-Check our tutorial on the various kinds of flash memory.
-We’ve also got a general tutorial on the different kinds of computer memory.)

 How does this come together in actual operation?